0xIvaR/HeatSense/README.md

 # Phone Temperature Monitor

+**Keep your Android device cool and healthy!** 🌡️

 A real-time Android application built with Kotlin that monitors and displays both battery temperature and CPU temperature of your Android device.
+Perfect for gamers, power users, and anyone who wants to keep their device running optimally.

+## 🎯 Why Use This App?

+- **Prevent Overheating**: Monitor your device's temperature in real-time
+- **Optimize Performance**: Keep your phone running smoothly by tracking thermal conditions
+- **Battery Health**: Monitor battery temperature to extend its lifespan
+- **Gaming & Heavy Usage**: Perfect for monitoring during intensive tasks
+- **Clean Interface**: Beautiful Material Design with intuitive controls

 ## Features